Tedy Bruschi Trashed Matthew Stafford, Defended Bill Belichick, and Missed the Obvious

 In the tradition of high-caliber linebackers anywhere, Tedy Bruschi brought the heat to a quarterback this week.
 Unfortunately, the retired New England Patriots mainstay missed the target while attacking Matthew Stafford and defending Bill Belichick.

 Speculating that Stafford wasn’t tough enough to play for Belichick’s Patriots, especially since the QB was sacked 301 times from 2011-18 yet never missed a start, was interesting.
 Perhaps, then, Bruschi was talking about a different sort of toughness.

 The Matthew Stafford trade has people talking

-The Washington Football team’s quarterback of the future (Dwayne Haskins) is already in their past.
-Philip Rivers ad Drew Brees are presumed to be retired.
+The Washington Football Team’s quarterback of the future (Dwayne Haskins) is already in their past.
+Philip Rivers and Drew Brees are presumed to be retired.
 The New York Jets, New England Patriots, and Philadelphia Eagles have no idea what their plans are at QB for 2021.
 And seemingly every team except the Houston Texans has been listed as Deshaun Watson’s home next fall.